Note: The links in this post are affiliate links.

 To be frank, I would personally trust a refurbished MacBook (or any other refurbished Apple device) that was sold by Apple themselves just as much as I would trust a brand new unit.

 Bottom line: Refurbs can be great deals in my opinion, and Apple’s own refurbs are among the very best in the industry.

-And just so you’ll know, you can potentially save even more by buying your daughter a refurbished MacBook from Amazon. (#ad)
+If saving money is your primary concern you can potentially save even more by buying your daughter’s refurbished MacBook from Amazon.